Michael Friedrich von Althann: Vác

 Immediately after his appointment as Bishop of Vác, von Althann initiated the reconstruction of his diocese, which had been greatly affected by the Ottoman wars in Europe and whose administration had largely collapsed.
 He had a new land register created and began the diocese's visitation.
 He promoted the establishment of ecclesiastical orders and promoted new settlers, who had to be Catholic and came mainly from the German linguistic area, for his largely deserted and depopulated diocese.

 Even after his return from Naples in 1728, he devoted himself with all his power to his diocese.
 In modest means, he built the episcopal residence and the priest's seminary in Vác and donated a hospital.
 However, by several struggles resulting from the struggle for political power in the construction of the diocese, he remained one of the sharpest critics of the imperial court, whose theocratic ambitions he rejected.
 For this reason, his Hungarian estates were confiscated in 1732.
-He died in 1734 and was buried in the cathedral of Vác.
+He died in Waitzen, Habsburg monarchy (now Vác, Hungary) in 1734 and was buried in the cathedral of Vác.
 His nephew, Michael Karl von Althann, became his successor as bishop.